SimonDelord/ACM-Ansible/README.md

 # Introduction
 This is my github repo for all ACM-Ansible related activities.\

 I am going to try to integrate some of the ACM functions with Ansible and see how they can be used together.

-ACM is being used as a way of deploying:
-   - triggers and pipelines to any cluster where developers will be using them apps in both dev and prod environments

-GitHub is used as the code repo environment:
-   - some repositories have been used for ACM to deploy

-The use case is the following (3 steps demo):
-   - **First Step** An infra/devops person creates various Tekton Tasks, Pipelines, Trigger components (TriggerTemplates, TriggerBindings) and uploads them into a GitHub repo.
-All these Tekton "capabilities" are then imported to the relevant OCP clusters via ACM.
+There is currently a single use case (August-2021).

+   - **First Use Case** An infra/devops person creates an application and wants to deploy it in a High-availability (HA) mode.

    ![alt text](https://github.com/SimonDelord/ACM-Ansible/blob/main/images/ACM-Ansible-HA.png)

-This is the set of resources for the deployment of a "stateless" application (hello-world in this case) in a HA mode.
+This sample application is a stateless application.
+The K8 resources for it are defined in the deploy folder.
+It is a simple hello-world in this case (deployment, service, route).

-Basically, I use 2 OCP clusters and deploy the same resources on both clusters. the first cluster is of the following type: *.apps.<cluster-1>.melbourneopenshift.com the second cluster is of the following type: *.apps.<cluster-2>.melbourneopenshift.com
+In this use case, ACM is managing 2 OCP clusters and deploys the same resources on both clusters as part of the application creation.

+The first cluster is of the following type: *.apps.<cluster-1>.melbourneopenshift.com \
+The second cluster is of the following type: *.apps.<cluster-2>.melbourneopenshift.com \

-Now to deploy apps in an HA fashion, we want the same DNS entry for both on the two different clusters.
+Now to deploy apps in an HA fashion, we want the same DNS entry for both on the two different clusters.\
-For this, I use the sledgehammer (it could 100% be done more elegantly).
+For this, I use a not very refined approach (it could be done more elegantly).\

+   - ***First step*** Modify the Ingress Controller on both managed clusters

 I modify the Ingress Controller Operator on each cluster to create for all apps an ha-apps.melbourneopenshift.com Custom Domain

 Log into each of the two clusters